pangiole/akka-wamp/docs/src/main/paradox/client/macros.md

 ### Deserialization

 Incoming arguments match lambda parameters by applying the logic described in this section.
-Be ``rank`` the number of supplied lambda parameters, ``args`` the incoming list of indexed arguments and ``kwargs`` the (optional) incoming dictionary of named arguments, then Akka Wamp:
+Be ``arity`` the number of supplied lambda parameters, ``args`` the incoming list of indexed arguments and ``kwargs`` the (optional) incoming dictionary of named arguments, then Akka Wamp:

 * Prefers to match ``args`` as first choice and ``kwargs`` as second.
 * Selects either of ``args`` or ``kwargs`` depending on their length.
-The arguments having length different than rank will be discarded.
+That having length different than arity will be discarded.
 * ``args`` must match data types of same position parameters. ``kwargs`` must match parameter names too.
 * If neither ``args`` nor ``kwargs`` match parameters then deserialization fails with ``ClientException``